-2. 75% of website credibility comes from design.
+2. 75% of website credibility comes from design, web design statistics reveal.

 Once someone reaches your site, you want them to understand you’re a professional.
 To begin with, a badly designed website doesn’t seem credible.

 It can seem unreliable.
-After reviewing website design statistics, you’ll conclude that investing time, money, and effort is the key step to building trust and credibility with your audience.
+After reviewing the latest website design statistics, you’ll conclude that investing time, money, and effort is the key step to building trust and credibility with your audience.